elabftw/elabftw/containers/elabimg/README.md

 ## Usage

-An example configuration file for docker-compose can be fetched like this:
+An example configuration file for docker compose can be fetched like this:

 ~~~bash
 curl -so docker-compose.yml "https://get.elabftw.net/?config"